metaplex-foundation/js/README.md

     .run();
 ```

-Similarly to `findAllByMintList`, the returned NFTs may be `LazyNft`s.
+Similarly to `findAllByMintList`, the returned NFTs may be `Metadata`s.

 ### findAllByCreator